Knot doubling operators and bordered Heegaard Floer homology: Direct computation of CFAA(Y,B 3)

-\item[Bigons and quadrilaterals] In the context of closed Heegaard diagrams, Sarkar and Wang \cite{SarkarWang} showed that in a Heegaard diagram in which every non-basepointed region is either a bigon or a quadrilateral, the domains with Maslov index $1$ are precisely the embedded bigons and quadrilaterals that are embedded in the Heegaard diagram, and these all support support a unique holomorphic representatives.
+In the context of closed Heegaard diagrams, Sarkar and Wang \cite{SarkarWang} showed that in a Heegaard diagram in which every non-basepointed region is either a bigon or a quadrilateral, the domains with Maslov index $1$ are precisely the embedded bigons and quadrilaterals that are embedded in the Heegaard diagram, and these all support support a unique holomorphic representatives.
+(Such a Heegaard diagram is called \emph{nice}.)
 Lipshitz, Ozsv\'ath, and Thurston proved an analogous result for bordered diagrams \cite[Proposition 8.4]{LOTBordered}, where now we extend the definition of ``quadrilateral'' to include a region with boundary consisting of one segment of a $\beta$ circle, two segments of $\alpha$ arcs, and one segment of $\partial \Sigma$.
 The only non-basepointed regions in $\HH'$ that are not bigons or quadrilaterals are $R_2$, $R_4$, $R_7$, and $R_8$, which are hexagons.
 Therefore, any index-1 domain on our list that does not use one of these four regions automatically supports a unique holomorphic representative.